Skip to main content

 Pepys Restoration Project Public Entrance

-The newly restored building will house the Academic Office (Tutorial and Admissions teams), offer new seminar rooms, supervision and teaching rooms as well as new dedicated spaces for researchers who come from all over the world to study the remarkable volumes held in the Pepys Library.
+The newly restored building will house the Academic Office (Tutorial and Admissions teams), offer new supervision and teaching rooms as well as new dedicated spaces for researchers who come from all over the world to study the remarkable volumes held in the Pepys Library.

 We aim to restore the Pepys as sympathetically and sustainably as possible, just as we did when building the award-winning New Library.
 You will find outline details of the project in the pages below and we will update the progress of the work over the next 18 months.